EfremBAK/mini-market/README.md

 # mini-market
-This app uses Spring and React to make a responsive full-stack market place project
+This app uses Spring and React to make a responsive full-stack market this is group 8 WAA project